wacncontent/CustomizeTool/output/articles/azure-security-getting-started.md

 -   Azure AD enables [SSO](https://azure.microsoft.com/documentation/videos/overview-of-single-sign-on/) to SaaS applications, regardless of where they are hosted.
 Some applications are federated with Azure AD, and others use password SSO.
 Federated applications can also support user provisioning and password vaulting.

--   Access to data in [Azure Storage](https://azure.microsoft.com/services/storage/) is controlled via authentication.
+-   Access to data in [Azure Storage](/home/features/storage/) is controlled via authentication.
 Each Storage Account has a primary key ([Storage Account Key](https://msdn.microsoft.com/zh-cn/library/azure/ee460785.aspx), or SAK) and secondary secret key (the [Shared Access Signature](/documentation/articles/storage-dotnet-shared-access-signature-part-1), or SAS).

 -   Azure AD provides Identity as a Service through federation (using [Active Directory Federation Services](/documentation/articles/fundamentals-identity), synchronization, and replication with on-premises directories.

 -   [Azure Multi-Factor Authentication (MFA)](/documentation/articles/multi-factor-authentication) is the multi-factor authentication service that requires users to also verify sign-ins using a mobile app, phone call or text message.
 It is available to use with Azure AD, to secure on-premises resources with the Azure MFA Server, and with custom applications and directories using the SDK.

--   [Azure AD Domain Services](https://azure.microsoft.com/services/active-directory-ds/) lets you join Azure virtual machines to a domain without the need to deploy domain controllers.
+-   [Azure AD Domain Services](/home/features/active-directory-ds/) lets you join Azure virtual machines to a domain without the need to deploy domain controllers.
 Users can sign in to these virtual machines using their corporate Active Directory credentials and administer domain-joined virtual machines using Group Policy to enforce security baselines on all of your Azure virtual machines.

--   [Azure Active Directory B2C](https://azure.microsoft.com/services/active-directory-b2c/) provides you a highly available, global, identity management service for consumer-facing applications that scales to hundreds of millions of identities.
+-   [Azure Active Directory B2C](/home/features/active-directory-b2c/) provides you a highly available, global, identity management service for consumer-facing applications that scales to hundreds of millions of identities.
 It can be integrated across mobile and web platforms.
 Your consumers can log on to all your applications through customizable experiences by using their existing social accounts or by creating new credentials.

 ##Data access control and encryption

 Microsoft employs the principles of Separation of Duties and [Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) throughout Azure operations.
-Access to data by Azure support personnel requires your explicit permission and is granted on a “just-in-time” basis that is logged and audited, then revoked after completion of the engagement.
+Access to data by Azure support personnel requires your explicit permission and is granted on a "just-in-time" basis that is logged and audited, then revoked after completion of the engagement.

 In addition, Azure provides multiple capabilities for protecting data in-transit and at-rest, including encryption for data, files, applications, services, communications, and drives.
 You have the option to encrypt information before placing it in Azure, as well as storing keys in your on-premises datacenters.